OpenID Connect 1.0

 2. Since you can force all Authorization requests to be initiated via Pushed Authorization Requests you drastically improve the authorization flows resistance to phishing attacks (this can be done globally or on a per-client basis).

-3. Since the Pushed Authorization Requests endpoint requires all of the same Client Authentication mechanisms as the Token endpoint:
+3. Since the Pushed Authorization Requests endpoint requires all of the same Client Authentication mechanisms as the Token Endpoint:

 1. Clients using the confidential Client Type can’t have Pushed Authorization Requests generated by parties who do not have the credentials.